Kong/docs.konghq.com/app/_src/gateway/production/benchmark.md

 description: This documentation provides a comprehensive guide for optimizing the performance of Kong Gateway by establishing a benchmark.
 ---

 While {{site.base_gateway}} is optimized out-of-the-box, there are still situations where tweaking some configuration options for {{site.base_gateway}} can substantially increase its performance.
-You can establish a baseline for performance by performing an initial benchmark of {{site.base_gateway}}, optimizing the `kong.conf` file using the recommendations in this guide, and then conducting several additional benchmark tests.
+You can establish a baseline for performance by running an initial benchmark of {{site.base_gateway}}, optimizing the `kong.conf` file using the recommendations in this guide, and then conducting several additional benchmark tests.

 This guide explains the following:
 * How to establish an initial {{site.base_gateway}} performance benchmark
 * How to optimize {{site.base_gateway}} performance before performing additional benchmarks
-* How to configure your kong.conf for benchmarking
+* How to configure your `kong.conf` for benchmarking

 {% if_version eq:3.4.x %}
 ## Prerequisites